vmtk/vmtk/CONTRIBUTING.md

 In order to contribute tests, can clone the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository at the same level as vmtk.
 Please add any test data files in the appropriate folders in the `vmtk-test-data` repository. if you create new test files within the `tests/test_FOO` directory, be sure to add that file to the accompanying `CMakeLists.txt` file as well.
 When your tests run locally, your data assets and test changes should be reflected and all tests should appear to pass.

 If you are contributing tests which require new data files, create a PR to the [vmtk-test-data](https://github.com/vmtk/vmtk-test-data) repository and let us know the PR# in VMTK which the data files corresponds to.
-Until we merge the data, our CI suite will not have access to files, so your tests that passed locally may appear to fail when they are pushed - Don't worry!
+Until we merge the data, our CI suite may not have access to the files, so your tests that passed locally may appear to fail when they are pushed - Don't worry!
 It's not you, it's our system!

 ## Questions?
 Concerns?
 If you have any questions about the contributing process, or just want to learn more about the library, feel free to reach out to us on the mailing list or the issue tracker.
 We'd love to chat!